megalink-io/design-system/README.md

 ## Install

-The code is delivered as an NPM package:
+The code is delivered as an npm package:

 ```bash
 npm install @megalink/design-system